vivek-krishna24/ML_projects/README.md

 ## 📚 Dataset

 You can use any large plain-text dataset.
-In this example, the project uses:
+In this example, the project uses:sherlock-holm.es_stories_plain-text_advs